-72. Low Power Indoor Operation at U-NII-5 and U-NII-7.-We seek comment on whether we should allow indoor low-power access point operations in the U-NII-5 or U-NII-7 bands under the same conditions as proposed for the U-NII-6 and U-NII-8 bands; i.e., low power, indoor-only use without the need for authorization from an AFC system.
+Low Power Indoor Operation at U-NII-5 and U-NII-7.-We seek comment on whether 73 we should allow indoor low-power access point operations in the U-NII-5 and U-NII-7 bands under the same conditions as proposed for the U-NII-6 and U-NII-8 bands; i.e., low power, indoor-only use without the need for authorization from an AFC system.
 As discussed above, the U-NII-5 and U-NII-7 band frequencies are dominated by common carrier, public safety, and business/industrial pool point-to-point microwave links and by FSS Earth-to-space links.
-Will the requirement to operate low-power access points indoors sufficiently protect these incumbents from harmful interference in the absence of an AFC database?
+Apple Inc., Broadcom Inc., et al. suggest that lowpower devices may operate indoors at power levels sufficiently low that they pose no material risk of harmful interference to incumbent links.
 FWCC states that indoor unlicensed devices in tall buildings could cause unacceptable degradation in the fade margin of a fixed service link.
-FWCC claims that all indoor devices must be subject to the same mechanism to avoid nearby fixed service microwave links as outdoor devices.153 Is
+FWCC claims that all indoor devices must be subject to the same mechanism to avoid nearby fixed service microwave links as outdoor devices.
+Could we permit low-power, indoor-only unlicensed devices to operate in the U-NII-5 and U-NII-7 bands without being under the control of an AFC system?
+If so, what power level could be permitted for such operation without increasing the risk of harmful interference to licensed services?
+Commenters should provide detailed analysis to support their position regarding whether such operation should or should not be permitted.
+Are there any other operational requirements, rules or mitigation techniques that would allow low-power access points to operate in the U-NII-5 and U-NII-7 bands without the use of an AFC system?